 It probably comes as no surprise that the housing market has been a little stagnant of late.
 Just recently it was reported that major cities in Southern England are seeing their slowest growth in seven years (and that includes London too!).
-However, it’s not all doom and gloom as, in contrast, Northern locations are actually seeing an average annual growth of 3.6%.
+However, it’s not all doom and gloom as, in contrast, Northern locations are actually seeing an average annual growth of 3.6% so knowing where the Best Place To Buy a Property in The UK can be quite tricky.

 Price, of course, is one of the top things to consider when buying or selling a property.
 There are elements such as what your return on investment could be, is the property in an upcoming area or is it close to local amenities and accessible infrastructure?
 Each of these points and many others can drive house prices up or down, however, it’s not an exact science.
 For example, Zoopla reported that the popular spot of West Sussex which has great links to London has, in fact, seen a slight rise of 0.94% in the last three months but in comparison a fall of 2.92% over the last 12 months.